 (Saying this word always trips me up.
 No, actually, I can’t say it at all.)

-When I talk about reciprocity during presentations on networking, I ask:
+When I talk about reciprocity during presentations, I ask:

 How are you building reciprocity into every encounter?

 A holistic approach to this question might be answered by don Miquel Ruiz’s “The Four Agreements”.
-If you aren’t familiar with this four guiding principles, they include:
+If you aren’t familiar with these four guiding principles, they include: